peak-gao/code-notes/js-basics-notes-6.md

 The answers: the `if` statement contains `b` and `c` block-scoped variables, and the `for` loop contains `i` and `j` block-scoped variables.

 Did you have to think about it for a moment?
-Does it surprise you that `i` isn't added to the enclosing `if` statement scope?
-That mental pause and questioning -- I call it a "mental tax" -- comes from the fact that this `let` mechanism is not only new to us, but it's also *implicit*.
+- Does it surprise you that `i` isn't added to the enclosing `if` statement scope?
+That mental pause and questioning -- I call it a "mental tax" -- comes from the fact that this `let` mechanism is not only new to us, but it's also *implicit*

 There's also hazard in the `let c = ..` declaration appearing so far down in the scope.
 Unlike traditional `var`-declared variables, which are attached to the entire enclosing function scope regardless of where they appear, `let` declarations attach to the block scope but are not initialized until they appear in the block.